LouiseSteward/learn/covid-19-guide-for-community-health-workers/text/04-protecting-yourself-from-covid-19.md

 ## Case study 1

-Lindiwe is a healthcare worker who meets patients with COVID-19 every day.
+Lindiwe is a health worker who meets patients with COVID-19 every day.
 Most days she just sits with them to give support and listen to their stories as visits from friends are not allowed.
 She is anxious to learn more about how to protect herself from infection.

 ### 1. What would she need when listening to patients?